atomikui/atomikui-core/src/components/button-group/ButtonGroup.md

-### Managing Button Group State
+The `ButtonGroup` is a series of buttons together on a single line, representing selectable options.

-The `ButtonGroup` component offers an `onChange` callback that can be attached to each item to return the selected index and value.
-The eample below shows how state can be managed externally.
+It is a stateless component, therefore the selected state must be managed externally.

 ### Radio Button Group